Please support the American Music Recordings Archive (AMRA) -

 The American Music Recordings Collection (AMRC) is a series designed to provide recordings of historical American classical, folk and popular music for research, teaching or listening enjoyment.

-No attempt is made to include every kind of American music.
+No attempt is made to include every kind of American music since it is too vast an area to cover completely.

-AMRC consists mainly of vocal music from 17th psalmody in New England to 20th century classical and film music.
+AMRC consists mainly of vocal music from early psalmody to classical and film music.

-Many of the CDs have Premiere Recordings of music by American composers (indicated with + on the list below).
+Many of the CDs have Premiere Recordings (indicated with + on the list below).

 Some recordings were made during live performances at different locations so the sound levels will vary.